matiusz/songbook/README.md

   ## songbook.py

   Script for running all the parts of the application.

-  ## songJSONmaker.py

-  Allows creating categories with pictures and converting songs from text to JSON to prepare them for later processing into TeX file.
-Song JSONs are saved with a .sng extension into respective directories.

-  ## songbookTeXmaker.py

-  Reads .sng files from all the subdirectories in current working directory and converts them to single tex file.
-Categories can be sorted manually by modifying generated categories.cfg file.
-Songs within each category are sorted alphabetically.
+  Opens GUI which enables creating and editing songs.
+After GUI is closed it creates a .tex file, then compiles it to pdf and removes any auxiliary files.

   ## Requirements

-  - Made using Python 3.9, should be compatible with most 3.x versoins.
-  - PySide6 for Python for generating song JSONs
+  - Python 3.7+
+  - PySide6 (pip install PySide6) - GUI module
+  - aiofiles (pip install aiofiles) - module for async I/O operations on files
-  - pdfTeX is required for the automated script
+  - pdfTeX (included with e.g. https://miktex.org/) - required for .tex -> .pdf compilation